chung-leong/react-seq/doc/useProgressive.md

 }
 ```

-By default, the arrival of each item from a generator would cause an update.
+By default, the arrival of each item from a generator causes an update.
 If the prop set has 3 generators, each
 yielding 100 times, then 300 updates would eventually occur.
 Generally you would use [`defer`](./defer.md) to limit
 the number of updates.
 The example above uses a delay of 100 milliseconds.
 That means at most 10 updates can happen
 in a second.
 If all 300 async operations required by our hypothetical component finish in 3 seconds, then only 30